 - 6.3.8.1.
 The mechanisms for dispute resolution, intended to regulate events following the breach of a contract by one of the parties, shall be prescribed in the contract.
-This will include: - a.
-The language and interpretation of the contract.
-Where more than one language is used, reference must be made to the language

-- version which takes precedence; - b.
-The governing law and forum of dispute resolution.
-For contracts to be performed in Bhutan, the governing law should be the law of Bhutan and the forum may be any mediation as designated by the parties by common agreement or National Arbitration Committee or the Courts of Bhutan; - c.
-A clause requiring the parties to attempt to reach an amicable settlement before turning to the courts or other tribunals.
+This will include: - The language and interpretation of the contract.
+Where more than one language is used, reference must be made to the language version which takes precedence; - b.
+For contracts to be performed in Bhutan, the governing law should be the law of Bhutan or any other laws specified in the contract and the forum may be any mediation or arbitration prior to settlement before court of law; and - c.
+A section requiring the parties to attempt to reach an amicable settlement before turning to the courts or tribunals. - 6.3.8.2.
+The dispute resolution shall not prohibit continuation of execution of the work unless injunction order or such other orders are issued by the court of law.